-In April 2014, Windows Vista was being used by a very small percentage of Windows users, but its extended support by Microsoft, which ended for Windows XP on April 8, 2014, only ends on April 11, 2017 .
+In April 2014, Windows Vista was being used by a very small percentage of Windows users.
+Its extended support by Microsoft, which ended for Windows XP on April 8, 2014, ended on April 11, 2017 .
 Here are its support dates:

 Windows Vista – Service Pack 2 – End of mainstream support – April 10, 2012 – End of extended support – April 11, 2017.